-The declaration of the COVID-19 pandemic in March 2020 has had an impact on the Association's activities in the fiscal year.
-Membership rates were lowered to help the clubs weather the pandemic.
+The declaration of the COVID-19 pandemic in March 2020 has had an impact on the Association's activities in the current and previous fiscal years. in 2020, membership rates were lowered to help the clubs weather the pandemic.
 As well, competitions were cancelled.
+The cancellation of some events has continued in to the current year.

-The Association has been able to mitigate the effects by adjusting expenses to make up for the reduction in revenues from the lower membership fees.
+The Association has been able to mitigate the effects of the pandemic by adjusting expenses to make up for the reduction in revenues from the lower membership fees and limiting expenditures where necessary.
 The Association has healthy reserves that were also used to help assist with the impact.
+Membership rates have been brought back to their regular amounts for 2021.